PieLabs/pie-docs/introduction.md

 The PIE framework addresses this by providing:

-- A framework and tools for developing re-usable assessment interactions and UI elements (Portable Interaction Elements - PIEs)
+- A framework and tools for developing re-usable assessment interactions and UI elements
 - An Open Source Player, for rendering assessments that use PIEs
 - An Open Source format and tools, for sharing assessments in a 'binary' format that preserves the exact behaviour and design of the Assessment Item.
 - A suite of Open Source PIEs including a variety of question types and tools